-Officially, Spring won’t arrive until March 20 this year, but here in the Lone Star State the weather has warmed, the birds are out in full force, and trees and flowers are in magnificent bloom already.
+Spring has sprung.
+Here in the Lone Star State the weather has warmed, the birds are out, and trees and flowers are in beginning to bloom.

 Spring in Texas is a beautiful thing.
 The hellfire temperatures of Summer haven’t yet arrived, and everything that was dry and brown in the Winter is bright green and living again.
 The weather will be unpredictable, but this is Texas, and you already knew that.
 However, you’ve absolutely got to get outside and enjoy it, because it only lasts through May, after which you won’t be able to step outside without having your eyebrows singed off by the sun.

-Here are 10 things you’re going to want to do here in Texas every spring, while it’s still cool enough to enjoy them.
+Here are some things you’re going to want to do here in Texas every spring, while it’s still cool enough to enjoy them.

 Go see some bluebonnets.

 The bluebonnets are already in bloom in Texas along with dozens of other varieties of native Texas wildflowers.
 Go check out what’s in bloom along the Texas highways and down the back roads, or go somewhere you’re certain to see plenty of flora, like the Ladybird Johnson Wildflower Center in Austin, or Wildseed Farms in Fredericksburg.